MarieeMorte/Three-in-a-Row/dev/README.md

 At the moment, this project is the simplest Three-in-a-Row game, in which there is only one playing field, and the only template combinations are the Three-in-a-Row combination and the Three-in-a-Column combination.
 However, in the future I plan to develop this project, add levels, new combinations, and more.

+Software Requirements:

+- Language version: Java 8 or higher;
+- Build System: Maven;
+- Third-party libraries: not required, the standard library is sufficient;
+- Compiler: javac, which comes with the JDK.